truonganhtuan2002/labelImg_TuanTuan/README.rst

         :target: https://travis-ci.org/tzutalin/labelImg

 LabelImg is a graphical image annotation tool.
+LabelImg_OBB is a fork that adds the oriented bounding boxes (OBB) feature.

 It is written in Python and uses Qt for its graphical interface.